bclous/SwiftUIKitUI/README.md

 Programmatic layout in UIKit with AutoLayout is powerful, imperative, and adapts well to all the different screen sizes iOS developers are expected to support.
 It’s also way too verbose, overly complicated, and a pain to work with.
 SwiftUIKitUI aims to solves these problems while staying true to the framework and avoiding new patterns or layout paradigms.
 Let's have a look!
 <br />

-Let's say you wanted to pin a view directly to its parent on all sides, with a padding of 20 points.
-Normally, you'd' have to write something like this:
+Let's say you want to pin a view directly to its parent, with a padding of 20pts on each side.
+Your standard "container" view.
+Normally, you' have to write something like this:

 ```swift
 parentView.addSubview(childView)